-Trelleborg ferry port in Sweden is served by a number of ferry routes with crossings to Rostock, Sassnitz, Travemunde & Swinoujscie available.
-With a selection of up to 16 Sailings Daily, the port of Trelleborg connects Sweden with Germany & Poland.
+Trelleborg ferry port in Sweden is served by a number of ferry routes with crossings to Rostock, Sassnitz, Travemunde, Swinoujscie & Klaipeda available.
+With a selection of up to 17 Sailings Daily, the port of Trelleborg connects Sweden with Germany, Poland & Lithuania.

-Sailing durations range from 4 hours 15 minutes on the Sassnitz service to 8 hours on the Travemunde service.
+Sailing durations range from 4 hours 15 minutes on the Sassnitz service to 16 hours 30 minutes on the Klaipeda service.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Trelleborg fare search.